jfpoilpret/vscode-fastarduino/README.md

 In this example, `~/avr8-gnu-toolchain-linux_x86_64/` must be changed to the location of the AVR toolchain.
 This sample also supposes that FastArduino library is checked out at the same level as your project.

-Note that `c_cpp_properties_source.json` is not the actual file expected by the C++ extension; in fact this file is used as a "template" by VSCode fastArduino extension to generate the actual `c_cpp_properties.json` used by C++ extension.
+Note that `c_cpp_properties_source.json` is not the actual file expected by the C++ extension; in fact this file is used as a "template" by VSCode FastArduino extension to generate the actual `c_cpp_properties.json` used by C++ extension.

 In the above example, 3 specific properties are defined in the `defines` array:
 - `${VARIANT}`